tohagan/stlive/README.md

   - `$ stlive version`  - Displays app version
   - `$ stlive settings` - Displays configured settings.
 You can update these in `~/.stlive.config`

-All default settings can be overridden using corresponding command line options.

 ## Configuration & Command Line Options

 - All **configuration options** can be overridded using corresponding **command line options**.